floriangaerber/Magnesium-PHP/docs/BatchMessage.md

 - `getRecipientCount()` Returns the count of recipients

 ### HTML-escaping
-`BulkMessage` automatically escapes HTML in recipient variables by default, which you can adjust using like this:
+`BatchMessage` automatically escapes HTML in recipient variables by default, which you can adjust using like this:
 ```php
 $message->setEscapeHtmlInRecipientVariables(false);
 ```